Introduce Version Identifier

 Context and Motivation

-As an API provider, I want to communicate versions and their compatibility properties explicitly so that clients can react accordingly on changes that affect them during API evolution.
+As an API provider, I want to indicate versions and their compatibility properties explicitly at design time and runtime so that clients can react accordingly to changes that affect them during API evolution.

 #maintainability